-A landlord usually requires that everyone who is living in a rental unit be named on the lease agreement.
-Landlords have the right to know how many people are living in the rental unit and who is living in it.
-This information is important to ensuring the Minimum Housing and Health Standards are met, and that both landlords and tenants can fully exercise their rights if either breaches their legal obligations.
+A landlord usually requires that everyone who is living in a rental unit be named on the lease.
+Landlords have the right to know how many people and who are living in the rental unit.
+This information is important to ensuring that:

-If a person is named as a tenant on the lease agreement, that person is subject to all of the rights and obligations of a tenant as outlined in the Residential Tenancies Act.
-For example, if Joe and Beth are both named as tenants on the lease and they don’t pay their rent, the landlord can choose to collect the rent from Joe alone, Beth alone, or from Joe and Beth.
+That person has rights and obligations of a tenant under the Residential Tenancies Act.
+For example, Person A and Person B are both tenants on the lease.
+When they don’t pay their rent, the landlord can choose to collect the rent from:

 - B alone, or

 If a roommate is an occupant without approval

 If someone moves into the rental unit without the landlord’s approval, then the landlord has the right under the Residential Tenancies Act to require the person to vacate the property.
 Depending on the circumstances, the person may have to leave within 48 hours or 14 days.
 You can read more about notices in the Notices of this website.